Submit Article

 What Were the Facts of This Case?

-JS was the main contractor for a project commissioned by the Ang Mo Kio–Yio Chu Kang Town Council: the construction of a covered linkway for Sengkang West Division.
-The contract was relatively small, valued at $182,500, with an expected gross profit margin of between 10% and 12%.
-Despite the modest commercial scale, JS was required to comply with statutory and regulatory requirements designed to prevent damage to underground gas infrastructure.
+JS Metal Pte Ltd was the main contractor for a project commissioned by the Ang Mo Kio-Yio Chu Kang Town Council to construct a covered linkway in the Sengkang West Division.
+The project was valued at $182,500, with the contractor expecting a modest profit margin of 10% to 12%.

 How Did the Court Analyse the Issues?